K-dash/flake8-import-guard/README.md

 ### Using Flake8 Configuration

-Add the following to your `.flake8` file:
+Add the following to your `.flake8` file.

 ```ini
 [flake8]